nbritt27/marat-agent-data-analysis/README.md

 ![Image](./sample_output.png)

+## What
+Marat ("muh-RAH") is a data analysis and visualization tool that facilitates exploratory data analysis, from general AI-driven thematic insights to specific analysis or visualization requests by the user.

+## Why
+Current data analysis implementations leveraging conversational AI are primarily interrogative, with the user chatting with a personified version of the data.
+While this is quite useful, I believe it does not maximize AI's benefit in understanding data.
+We tend not to view insights and information as separate elements interacted with in a dialectic, but rather as a network of understanding, with insights linking together to form a complete understanding of data insights.
+This project represents a proof-of-concept attempt to better implement this view of analysis.

+## How
-Marat ("muh-RAH") is a data analysis and visualization tool using a NextJS flowchart-style frontend to visualize and coordinate data analysis through python-based Langgraph agents.
+Marat uses a NextJS flowchart-style frontend to visualize and coordinate data analysis through Python-basedLanggraph agents.
+FastAPI is used to send information to the Python base, where analysis is then conducted and sent back to the NextJS frontend to be visualized and organized.

 ## Sample Use Case
 Go to the main dashboard page (localhost:3000/dashboard) and upload your CSV data file when prompted.
 When the question prompt appears, you can either ask a specific question (i.e. Generate a linear regression between size and cost) or a broad question (i.e. Tell me everything, What contributes to changes in price, etc.).
 To generate a report, select the nodes you wish to include and click "Generate Report from Selected Nodes".
 The report will then be generated as a PDF and can be downloaded through the /reports page.